How to Apply to Dartmouth MCB

 The online application includes downloadable forms for letters of recommendation for those who cannot submit letters of recommendation online.
 The mailing address is listed below.

 January 4, 2015 - Application Deadline for all applications

 All supporting documentation (transcripts, letters of recommendation, standardized test scores (GRE, TOEFL, etc.) and application fees) are due.

 December 1, 2014 - Start of application review for US-based applicants begins on a rolling basis.
 Review process will last through February.

 January and February, 2015 - The MCB Program conducts in-person interviews with prospective students on campus over three interview weekends.
 Those applicants outside the U.S. are interviewed by video conference or telephone by members of the Graduate Committee.
 On campus interview dates are: January 30-February 1 and February 6-8.

 - Application Essay describing your scientific interests, research experience and career goals.

 - Official College transcripts (undergraduate and graduate, if applicable).
-Original paper transcripts must be received at the Graduate Studies Office by January 4.
-Scanned/uploaded transcripts will not be accepted.
+Scans of official transcripts will be accepted.
+Upload scans to application program.